Country Profile - Portugal

 Major risks and trends on sport-related violence and disorder

 Portugal is facing a considerable and continuous growth of number of individuals becoming part of “casual” groups, formed within the major organised “ultra” supporters’ groups.
 These groups and the major “ultra” groups are now not only attending football matches, but also spreading to all the sports in which their favourite clubs participate, such as futsal, handball, and roller hockey.
-Due to the increase of safety and security measures, most of the incidents are now occurring outside stadia and far from them, sometimes not even related to the match day.
+Due to the increase of security measures, most of the incidents are now occurring outside stadia and far from them, sometimes not even related to the match day.
 In Portugal, most of the violent behaviour is related to the use of pyrotechnic devices, physical assault and vandalism against structures related to their rival clubs.
 The numbers of violent demonstrations against referees, FA officials, and their club players and board in face of bad results are also rising.

 Most relevant incidents